verilycloud-dev/gcp-actions/README.md

 ## Migration

-verily-src/gcp-actions is an old public repository and is no longer supported.
+verily-src/gcp-actions is an old public repository and is no longer maintained.

 Please use the private repository [verily-src/actions-gcp](https://github.com/verily-src/actions-gcp) as